kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Sprint Backlog
 ~~~~~~~~~~~~~~
     - Fix remaining localization bugs
-    - Improve robot localization accuracy between AR-Tag updates (while moving over rough terrain)
+    - Improve robot localization accuracy between AR tag updates (while moving over rough terrain)
     - Expose more low level hardware information to ROS nodes (such as motor current data)
-    - Design new full hopper AR-Tag array
+    - Design new full hopper AR tag array
     - Continue work on point to point path traversal

 Deliverable
 ~~~~~~~~~~~
 	- Accurate localization with no angle errors for some cameras
-	- Localization that interpolates using encoder data between Ar-tag updates.
+	- Localization that interpolates using encoder data between AR tag updates.
 	- A robot with necessary motor current sensor data available to start work on collection and deposition algorithms.
-	- A full sized hopper Ar-Tag array to replace the small test Ar-tags.
+	- A full sized hopper AR tag array to replace the small test AR tags.

-Results of testing
+Results of Testing
 ~~~~~~~~~~~~~~~~~~
 After fixing the camera angle bugs testing of the new interpolation begun, followed by testing of the new full sized
-AR-tag array.
+AR tag array.
 	- At first the interpolation of encoder data seemed to be quite inaccurate
 	- A small change was made to increase the encoder polling rate improved the accuracy at the cost of more system-resources on the pi.
-	- Testing of the full AR-tag array resulted in completely inaccurate localization data.
+	- Testing of the full AR tag array resulted in completely inaccurate localization data.
-	- Further investigation revealed the Ar-tag tracking library in use is incapable of properly dealing with Ar-tags of varying sizes.
+	- Further investigation revealed the AR tag tracking library in use is incapable of properly dealing with AR tags of varying sizes.

 Successes and Failures
 ~~~~~~~~~~~~~~~~~~~~~~
 Successes
     - The code remained modular and made extra use of the config file developed previously.
-    - After some tweaking the encoder data is being used in tandem with the Ar-Tag data successfully.
+    - After some tweaking the encoder data is being used in tandem with the AR Tag data successfully.
 Failures
-    - The unknown limitation of the Ar-Tracking library for varying Ar-tag size.
+    - The unknown limitation of the AR tracking library for varying AR tag size.
-    - As a result the full size Ar-tag needs to be scrapped and redesigned.
+    - As a result the full size AR tag needs to be scrapped and redesigned.

 Modifications required (product backlog, design, requirements, etc)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Motor current sensing remains on the backlog until path new Ar-tag problems are resolved.
+Motor current sensing remains on the backlog until path new AR tag problems are resolved.

 Sprint Review
 ~~~~~~~~~~~~~
 	- This sprint is a bit larger than normal due to part of one of the weeks having a large snow storm.
-	- The sprint was mostly successful baring the new found limitations of the Ar-tag tracking library.
+	- The sprint was mostly successful baring the new found limitations of the AR tag tracking library.

 Sprint Retrospective
 ~~~~~~~~~~~~~~~~~~~~
 For this sprint there was not much more we could have done to prevent the limitation of a library that has little documentation.
-Some design time and a small amount of funds for the professionally printed Ar-tag banner was wasted, however the fix remains quite simple.
+Some design time and a small amount of funds for the professionally printed AR tag banner was wasted, however the fix remains quite simple.

 Sprint 21 Report